These artists created amazing fictional worlds using matte paintings and modern software.

 What are Matte Paintings?

 A matte painting is simply a painting used to create the illusion of a set that isn’t there.
 This technique has roots in hand-painted techniques where artists used matte-paint because it doesn’t reflect light.
 Matte paintings have evolved over the years to include 3D renders, photos, green-screen footage, and stock video.
-Popular software used to create modern set-extensions that utilize matte paintings include Nuke and After Effects.
+Modern artists use Nuke and After Effects to create digital set-extensions.

 Amazing Matte Painting Inspiration